 Hydropower is the third largest energy source, with China home to the largest hydroelectric power station in the world: The Three Gorges Dam on the Yangtze River.
 In fact, China has built more than three times the amount of hydropower in the last few years than the next top five countries added together!
 The importance of hydropower is only set to continue, with more huge stations set to be built over the next few years.

-Nuclear power is the country’s third largest energy source.
-China currently has 33 nuclear reactors, with 22 more scheduled to be built in the near future.
-This means the country will double their nuclear energy by 2020, so nuclear is and will continue to be a big part of their energy mix.
-They may also begin to export their nuclear technology and experience out to other countries, securing this energy source even further, as other countries rely on their expertise, just as they do with solar panels.
+China has around 50 nuclear reactors, Nuclear power is the country’s third largest energy source.
+They are also planning to export their nuclear technology and experience out to other countries, securing this energy source even further, as other countries rely on their expertise, just as they do with solar panels.

 China has a large and varied amount of energy sources available to them, due to the size of the country, access to plenty of water and mountains for hydro and nuclear power, as well as large reserves of coal, oil and gas.